nazmus-saqueeb-ashrafi/nazmus-rainier/readme.md

 # Commit 8: admin view - search functionality added

-- patients can be searched by email
+- patients can be searched by email (please enter right email)
-- patients can be searched by patient ID
+- patients can be searched by patient ID (please enter right patientId)
-- patients can be searched by appointment ID
+- patients can be searched by appointment ID (please enter right appointmentId)

+# Commit 9: admin view - filter functionality added

+- appointments can be filtered by appointments which were made after canceling a previous appointment
+- appointments can be filtered by delayed appointments
+- appointments can be filtered by resheduled appointments

+# Commit 10: admin view - Appointemnt and patient detail page added

+- All appointment and patient details can be accessed in a seperate page